Quick Answer

 Because files are stored locally in plain Markdown, you’re never locked into a proprietary format.
 If Obsidian disappeared tomorrow, your notes would still be perfectly readable in any text editor.
 That’s a level of data ownership Notion simply doesn’t offer.

-Obsidian’s local-first architecture is one of the most important design decisions in modern productivity software.
-When your notes are plain Markdown files sitting on your own hard drive, you own them unconditionally — no subscription, no server dependency, no vendor lock-in.
-For researchers and writers who accumulate knowledge over years or decades, that permanence is genuinely invaluable,
+Local-first architecture is one of the more consequential design choices in modern productivity software.
+When your notes are plain Markdown files sitting on your own hard drive, you own them unconditionally, no subscription, no server dependency, no vendor lock-in.
+For researchers and writers who accumulate knowledge over years or decades, that permanence matters in ways that cloud-based alternatives simply cannot match.

 This is where the two apps diverge most sharply.
 Notion stores everything in the cloud by default.
 That’s convenient, but it means you’re trusting a third-party company with your notes.
 Notion’s servers are hosted on Amazon Web Services (AWS), and the company’s privacy policy grants it rights to process your content for service-related purposes.
 If Notion’s servers go down or the company changes its terms, your data is at risk.